Elias, retiree with low vision, hand tremor, and mild short-term memory loss in Stories of Web Users, How People with Disabilities Use the Web

 Distracting animations

-Problem: “When my screen is magnified, animations are very distracting because I don’t get the full context of what is going on.”
+Barrier: “When my screen is magnified, animations are very distracting because I don’t get the full context of what is going on.”

 Works well: “Allow me to stop any animation on the screen so I can concentrate on what I’m looking at.”